 Be sure to stay tuned to the end of this article where you can download the free video game tracker sheet I’ve created.

-After doing some research online and via the Instagram community, the consensus was that using Microsoft Excel or Google Sheets or similar is the best option.
+After doing some research online on how to track your game collection for free, the consensus was that using Microsoft Excel or Google Sheets or similar is the best option.

 Spreadsheets such as these allow for the most flexibility and often provides the cheapest option.
 All you need is a little knowledge of the software and you can get great results.